yunhaoyang234/Patch-Subspace-Learning-Autoencoder/README.md

     	  --train_files_path "celeba_train(REPLACE THIS WITH YOUR OWN FILE DIRECTORY)/"\
     	  --test_files_path "celeba_test(REPLACE THIS WITH YOUR OWN FILE DIRECTORY)/"
 ```
+The reconstruction quality of test data evaluated by PSNR, SSIM, and UQI will be printed out, and the trained model will be saved to the current working directory.

 #### SIDD Denoising Experiment
 ```bash